 The output area in the IAZSSS2 contains all the traditional characteristics of the SYSOUT and owning job.
 These are the fields obtained from the JOE, JQE, JCT, and PDDB.
 In addition, the output SWBs (data from OUTPUT JCL statements) and the NJE job/data set headers are also made available (the NJE headers are only available if the job or output arrived via NJE).
 The RACF security token associated with the output is also made available.
-When the SAPI application completes processing of a SYSOUT data set, it has a number of options on what to do with it (set in SSS2DISP).
-The primary options are to "process" the data set (same as a printer does when it prints a data set), keep the data set (with or without a system hold), JCL hold the data set, release the data set, and you can also ask that the data set not be shown to this address space or thread again.
+When the SAPI application completes processing of a SYSOUT data set, there exist a number of options (indicated in SSS2DISP) reguarding its disposition.
+These options are:

+- to "process" the data set (same as a printer does when it prints a data set) - keep the data set (with or without a system hold) - JCL hold the data set - release the data set - ask that the data set not be shown to this address space or thread again.
 The do not show options apply until the instance (address space or thread) terminates or until some attribute of the output is changed (\$T command).
-Additionally, there are a number of attributes about the output that can be altered..
+Additionally, there are a number of attributes associated with the output that can be altered...